Current Lab Members

 Kami is a Bioinformatics Research Associate primarily focused on customization and implementation of algorithms for analysis of multidimensional "omics" data.
 With a particular interest in transcriptomics, she works to identify tumor-specific gene targets for immunologic and/or pharmacologic therapies.
 She also assists with development and containerization of computational pipelines designed for high-throughput DNA or RNA sequence analysis of a variety of features, such as mutation timing, copy number variants, structural aberrations, cluster analysis, and alternative splicing events.

-Lab Manager, Senior Research Assistant, Next Generation Sequencing Specialist
+Lab Manager, Research Associate, Next Generation Sequencing Specialist

 Chris has been with Dr. Paul Spellman's research laboratory at OHSU since 2013 and formally managed the lab since 2015.
 He specializes in the identification of tumor-derived mutations in blood samples using next-generation sequencing of cell free DNA.
 He has developed custom error-correction techniques that enable the accurate detection of known and de novo mutations present in only one in 10,000-100,000 molecules (0.01%-0.001% variant allele frequency).
 These methods to detect rare variants in blood from cancer patients provide a promising means for the early detection of recurrence as well as the identification of genetic alterations derived from metastases invisible to standard imaging technologies.
 The longitudinal study of cell free DNA may provide many other valuable insights into the course of a patient's disease as well.
 Chris currently works on research projects that use his methods to understand the clonal dynamics of tumor evolution, predict responses to therapy, and uncover genetic mechanisms of therapeutic resistance.